Florida Boat Registration Summary

 Boat Registration Website

 Registration OverviewFlorida issues both registrations and titles for non-exempt boats operating within its jurisdiction.
 These are administered through the Department of Motor Vehicles.
 The home office in located in Tallahassee and there are regional service centers located throughout the state.
 Outboard motors are not titled or registered in Florida.
 Boat trailer titles and registrations are handled through the Department of Motor Vehicles.
+However, titles are not issued for those under 2,000 lbs.
 Florida has adopted the Uniform Certificate of Title Act for Vessels Act (UCOTVA) which basically sets the same nationwide standards for boat titling as those for vehicles.
 However, it is not yet fully compliant.
 This state also participates in the Vessel Identification System (VIS) where boat registration data is shared among government agencies throughout the nation.
 Sales or use tax is levied on all first time registrations and ownership transfers in Florida.
 Tax rates vary by county.
 A documentary stamp tax is also required for boat loan contracts which are executed within the State of Florida.
 There are approximately 959,816 boats registered in Florida which account for 8.1% of all nationwide boat registrations.

 Registration RequirementsAll boats unless otherwise exempted must be registered in Florida, including U.S. Coast Guard documented boats.
 Exemptions may include non-powered boats under 16', those visiting from another state for less than 90 days, and lifeboats.
 A complete list of exemptions may be found by visiting the DMV website.
 Boat titles are issued in the State of Florida on all registered boats except for those which are Coast Guard documented.
 However, they are optional on boats 24' or less in length.
 Florida has an electronic titling program in lieu of paper certificates on boats which are financed.
 There are procedures for acquiring titles on abandoned boats in Florida.
 The state does not, however, offer provisions for conditional or bonded boat titling.
 A court order is required where proof of ownership can not be otherwise established.
 The sale, abandonment, theft, or destruction of a Florida registered boat must be reported to the Department of Motor Vehicles within 30 days.